yashcrest/MERN-CHAT-APP/backend/readme.md

 ### Feature implementation

 1. Save users login details into db. ✅
-2. compare user login details and authenticate properly. might need to use JWT and session to create a valid session for user.
+2. compare user login details and authenticate properly. might need to use JWT and session to create a valid session for user. ✅
+3. create messageModel and messageController to handle how the data is saved in DB and how it is flowed into frontend.

 ## Folders and their meaning